-From the architect.
+Text description provided by the architects.
 Safety Beach is now home to a unique new residence, 36 Clipper Bay, by fast up and coming FGR Architects who have delivered sharp edged architecture that optimizes entertainment opportunities and water views.

 With water a focal element, the house is designed to maximize line of sight to its waterfront positioning from stepping through the front door straight down the corridor, through to the living spaces where the view opens up to exhibit the pool and spa and to the quayside location with private 12metre berth.